-His research interests are great power politics, grand strategy, foreign and defence policy in the US and UK, realism in International Relations, and the interaction of power and ideas.
+His research interests are great power politics, grand strategy, realism, the causes and consequences of major powers’ decline, the Iraq war of 2003, foreign and defence policy in the US and UK, and the intellectual life of major powers and their foreign policy establishments.

 He has written four books.
 His book Blunder: Britain's War in Iraq (Oxford University Press, 2018) was shortlisted for the British Army Military Book of the Year Prize, 2019.
 His most recent book is The False Promise of Liberal Order: Nostalgia, Delusion and the Rise of Trump (Polity, 2020).
 He also wrote The Global Village Myth: Distance, War and the Limits of Power (Georgetown University Press, 2015) and Military Orientalism: Eastern War through Western Eyes (Columbia University Press, 2009.

-He has published in International Security, Security Studies, the Journal of Strategic Studies, International Affairs, the Washington Quarterly, Security Dialogue, Diplomacy and Statecraft, and War in History.
-He also writes opinion pieces in The National Interest, The Critic, The New Statesman and The American Conservative.
+He has published lead articles in International Security and Security Studies, as well as in the Journal of Strategic Studies, International Affairs, the Washington Quarterly, Security Dialogue, Diplomacy and Statecraft, and War in History.
+He also writes opinion pieces in The National Interest, Politico, The Critic, The New Statesman, the Australian Financial Review and The American Conservative.